FairWell-dev/FairWell/README.md

 ### Data preprocessing

-#### Neighbourhood Census Data
+#### Neighborhood Census Data

-The neighbourhood census data of the city consisted of a total of 87 columns, out of which we selected 15 columns to be included in the final dataset.
+The neighborhood census data of the city consisted of a total of 87 columns, out of which we selected 15 columns to be included in the final dataset.
 Of these 15 columns, none contained missing data points.

 * Neighborhood
 * Car-free commute (% of commuters)